soir20/oxide/README.md

 ## Why "Oxide"?

 * The server is written in Rust (ferric oxide).
 * Chemically, bonding one or more oxygen atoms with another group of atoms creates an oxide.
-Similarly, connecting the original client and this server makes the game playable.
+Similarly, connecting the original client with this server makes the game playable.
 * It doesn't include trademarked words or phrases.